(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 Example: Alice might use Elite 3 “Bureaucratic Errors” twice to have someone’s car impounded and ghoul arrested.

 When this happens, STs may choose to RP the scene with the affected character, and they may (or may not) choose to affect the targeted character mechanically.
-If STs decide to impose a mechanical effect, they will start by canceling a downtime action for every two levels spent on the Indirect Influence Attack.
+If STs decide to impose a mechanical effect, they will start by canceling a downtime action for every two (2) levels spent on the Indirect Influence Attack.
 You can read more about these actions on the clarifications section of the house rules page.

-As the number of players goes up and as players start to spend more and more XP, the number of Influence actions to process scales quickly.
+As the number of players goes up and as players start to spend more and more XP, the number of General Influence actions to process scales quickly.
 To make this process efficient and fair, Downtimes will be processed at the same time as Influences, and they will all be processed in the following order:

 Computer Cancels are listed before other Downtimes to be sure that Cancels have an impact on the game, and Computer Observe actions are last to make sure there is a wide range of things to Observe.
 Getting your Downtimes in early does not ensure that you avoid Cancels.